 Explanation of Course Numbers

 Skills Courses.
 Courses numbered 011–099 are skills courses.
 They are primarily intended to introduce students to the liturgical practice of Three Hierarchs Chapel and to provide basic instruction in the languages, liturgics, and liturgical music of the ecclesiastical jurisdictions that the seminary serves.
-One-credit skills courses require 100 minutes of instruction and one hour of homework per week for fifteen weeks, including a final exam or other suitable summative exercise.
-Non-credit remedial courses (001–002) are tailored to meet the needs of individual students.
+One-credit skills courses require 100 minutes of instruction and one hour of homework per week for fifteen weeks, including a final oral exam or other suitable summative exercise.

 Upper-Level Core Courses.
 Courses numbered 200–299 are upper-level academic courses normally required of all students in the M.Div. program and/or the M.A. program.
 Most, though not all, of these courses have 100-level prerequisites or require second-year standing.
 Three-credit, upper-level core courses require 150 minutes of instruction and six hours of homework per week for fifteen weeks, including a final exam or other suitable summative exercise.
 Upper-level core courses are given annually.

 Intensive Courses.
 One-credit intensive courses, required and elective, are intended for students in the M.Div. and M.A. programs.
-Preparation is expected for the first class session; a summative assignment is due one week after the final session.
+Preparation is expected for the first class session; a summative assignment is due before the final exam period begins.
 The following types of intensive courses are offered:

 Double-Number Courses.
 A double number—e.g., 011 (021) or 301 (401)—indicates that the course in question is given at two levels, with instruction, activities, and assignments appropriately adjusted to fit the competence and needs of students of different programs or levels of preparation.
 In most cases, students taking the course at the higher level are expected to do substantially more work, such a preparing a major research paper or independent project.
 Normally such students also meet more frequently with the course instructor, whether as a group or individually.

 Master of Theology Courses.
 Courses numbered 400–499 are intended for students in the Master of Theology (Th.M.) program.
-Th.M. courses require 150 minutes of instruction and six to eight hours of homework per week for fifteen weeks, including a suitable summative exercise.
+Th.M. courses require 150 minutes of instruction and six to eight hours of homework per week for fifteen weeks, including a suitable summative exercise, typically a major research paper.
 Qualified students in other seminary degree programs or students from other institutions may also be admitted.
 Auditors are not permitted in Th.M. seminars.